 She becomes defensive and tells him that he’s too tidy and that he should loosen up a little.
 But then she becomes apologetic as she can see he’s angry and really upset.
 He then feels guilty about telling her off.
 But then she gets angry at him and yells at him.

 Does this sound familiar?
-Can you see that Sally’s disowned selves are Michael’s primary selves and vice versa?
+Can you see that Sally’s disowned selves are Michael’s primary selves, and vice versa?
 They reflect each other.
 Michael judges in Sally what he has disowned in himself and Sally judges in Michael what she has disowned in herself.
-This is how all relationships work.

-At first they had liked the opposite qualities in each other, in fact it was the opposite qualities that attracted them to each other.
+At first Sally and Michael had liked the opposite qualities in each other.
+In fact it was the opposite qualities that had attracted them to each other.

-That’s what happens when you disown some part of yourself – you are attracted to it because your psychological system wants to become whole.
-So you’re drawn to it outside of yourself if you don’t acknowledge it inside.
+When you disown a part of yourself you are attracted to it because your psychological system wants to become whole.
+You’re drawn to it outside of yourself if you don’t embrace it inside.

-But as soon as a stress occurs in this type of situation, as with Sally and Michael when Michael had that bad day, the attraction to the disowned self in the other person transforms into judgment as your defences kick in and your primary selves become dominant again.
+But as soon as a stress occurs in this type of situation, as with Sally and Michael when Michael had that bad day, the attraction to the disowned self in the other person transforms into judgment.
+Defences kick in and your primary selves become dominant again.
 You then judge what is unlike you in your partner.